keystonejs/keystone/docs/guides/custom-mutations.md

 # Custom Mutations

-Out of the box Keystone provides predictable CRUD operations (Create, Read, Update and Delete) for Lists.
-The generated graphQL queries and mutations are the primary method for updating data in a List.
-These should be enough for most application requirements.

-Custom Queries and Mutations may be required if you wish to preform non-CRUD operations or actions that don't relate to a specific List.
+Out of the box KeystoneJS provides predictable CRUD (Create, Read, Update and Delete) operations for [Lists](/guides/schema#lists).
+These generated GraphQL queries and mutations are the primary method for updating data in a List and should be enough for most application requirements.
+However custom types, queries and mutations may be required if you wish to preform non-CRUD operations or actions that don't relate to a specific List.

+Adding custom types, queries and mutations to Keystone's generated schema can be done using the [`keystone.extendGraphQLSchema`](/keystonejs/keystone/#extendgraphqlschemaconfig) method.

 See the [GraphQL Philosophy](/guides/graphql-philosophy) for more information on how Keystone implements CRUD operations in GraphQL and when Custom Queries and Mutations may be required.

-You can add to Keystone's generated schema with custom types, queries, and mutations using the `keystone.extendGraphQLSchema()` method.

-# Creating an Custom Mutation
+## Creating an Custom Mutation

 A common example where a custom mutation might be beneficial is if you want to increment a value.